dstdev/base-cluster-docs/docs/connect/index.md

 ```

 Ensure that your `~/.ssh/known_hosts` file contains the correct entries for
-Cori and confirm the fingerprints using the posted fingerprints above.
+Aries and confirm the fingerprints using the posted fingerprints above.
 Add the
 [certificate authority](#ssh-certificate-authority) line to your known_hosts
 file if you version of ssh supports SSH certificates.

 1. Open `~/.ssh/known_hosts`
-1. Remove any lines referring Cori and save the file
+1. Remove any lines referring to Aries and save the file
 1. Paste the host key entries from above or retry connecting to the host and
    accept the new host key after verify that you have the correct "fingerprint"
    from the above list.